kienmarkdo/Telegram-OSINT-for-Cyber-Threat-Intelligence-Analysis/README.md

 ### Telegram Installation / API Setup
 > [!NOTE]
 > It is recommended that you use a burner phone number, a burner email address, and a VM to install Telegram Desktop.
+For detailed Telegram setup instructions, view the [Wiki](https://github.com/kienmarkdo/Telegram-OSINT-for-Cyber-Threat-Intelligence-Analysis/wiki/Set-Up-Research-Environment).

+- Set up a Telegram account on the Telegram app installed on your preferred device
 - Navigate to http://my.telegram.org and log in with your phone number
 - Navigate to "API development tools" and fill the required fields
     - App title: _anything_